cherry-wb/lbd/source/llvmstructure.rst

-The most popular design for a traditional static compiler (like most C compilers) is the three phase design whose major components are the front end, the optimizer and the back end (:ref:`llvmstructure_f6`).
+The most popular design for a traditional static compiler (like most C compilers) is the three phase design whose major components are the front end, the optimizer and the back end (:num:`figure #llvmstructure-f6`).
 The front end parses source code, checking it for errors, and builds a language-specific Abstract Syntax Tree (AST) to represent the input code.
 The AST is optionally converted to a new representation for optimization, and the optimizer and back end are run on the code.

-.. _llvmstructure_f6:
+.. _llvmstructure-f6:
 .. figure:: ../Fig/llvmstructure/6.png
 	:align: center

-	Tree major components of a Three Phase Compiler
+	Three major components of a Three Phase Compiler

 The optimizer is responsible for doing a broad variety of transformations to try to improve the code's running time, such as eliminating redundant